England | Scotland | Wales | Northern Ireland | Ireland

 The Nafferton SurgeryTel: 01377 256066

-You can request a repeat of your prescription by ticking the box on the prescription counterfoil and bringing it to the surgery or posting it to us.
-We will accept telephone requests on 01377 272900.
+You can request a repeat of your prescription by ticking the box on the prescription counterfoil and bringing it to the surgery and posting in the boxes we have available at the front and rear of the building or posting it to us.
+We will cease to accept telephone requests for repeat medicines on 1 January 2021.

 You can also order repeat medication online via the link at the top of this page.
 New users are required to complete a simple registration.